A link to reset your password has been sent to your email

 Depart for Outjo, leading to the Etosha National Park.
 This quaint town was founded by German colonial Schutztruppe.
 This will be your stay overnight before heading into the Etosha National Park the following day.
 En-route to Outjo, we will visit the famous Spitzkoppe (“pointed dome” from German) also known as the Matterhorn of Namibia.
 These granite peaks host some incredible rock formations and bushmen painting.
 Explore on your own or join an optional guided tour.

 Depart after breakfast for Etosha National Park, one of Southern Africa’s best-loved wildlife sanctuaries.
 We visit a Himba settlement prior to arriving in Etosha.
 Head out for a game drive in search of elephant, the unique black-faced impala, zebra, endangered black rhino, or any of the more than 100 mammal species the park is home to.
 In the rainy season, the salt pans turn into shallow lakes with pelicans, flamingos and other bird species flocking to this temporary water haven.
 Animals often cluster around the watering holes close to the campsites and this offers you the unique opportunity to sit and wait for the animals to come to you.
 These fenced watering holes have seating areas and are perfectly safe.
-Floodlights gives you the opportunity to sit at the waterhole and enjoy the interaction between different species of animals.
+Floodlights give you the opportunity to sit at the waterhole and enjoy the interaction between different species of animals.

 Enjoy a full day’s game drive in your air-conditioned Premium Overland Safari Vehicle.
 Gather memories of unique sightings that you will not likely experience again.
 Watch how ghostly grey-white elephants bathe themselves in the white dust of the area or zoom in on the magnificent sight of giraffes etched against a wide and open horizon.
 Fall asleep with the haunting calls of hyena or a lion’s roar in the distance.